Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Introduction

-Standard SE SNe display bell-shaped light curves having a single maximum \citep[see e.g.,][]{taddia15,taddia18},\footnote{Some SE SNe exhibit an early bump a few days after the explosion and several days before the $^{56}$Ni powered maximum \citep[eg., SN\,1993J; see][]{richmond94}.
+Standard SE SNe display bell-shaped light curves that have a single maximum \citep[see e.g.,][]{taddia15,taddia18},\footnote{Some SE SNe exhibit an early bump a few days after the explosion and several days before the $^{56}$Ni powered maximum \citep[eg., SN\,1993J; see][]{richmond94}.
 This early excess emission is explained by shock cooling of extended material.} powered by the decay of radioactive $^{56}$Ni.
 SN\,2005bf \citep{monard05} was the first SE SN reported to show a peculiar light curve morphology composed of two maxima separated by about 25\,days \citep{anupama05, tominaga05, folatelli06, maeda07,stritzinger18}.
-The canonical radioactive decay of $^{56}$Ni distributed close to the SN center is not able to produce bumpy or double-peaked light curves.
+The canonical radioactive decay of $^{56}$Ni distributed close to the SN centre is not able to produce bumpy or double-peaked light curves.
 However, a double-peaked distribution of radioactive $^{56}$Ni, with an enhanced $^{56}$Ni abundance near the SN surface, provides a reasonable alternative to produce double-peaked light curves \citep[see][for a discussion]{orellana22}.
-This was the first scenario proposed to explain the light curves of SN\,2005bf \citep{tominaga05,folatelli06}, however it faces the difficulty to reconcile the relatively high $^{56}$Ni mass predicted with the fast decline and the faint SN luminosity at about a year after the explosion \citep[see][]{maeda07}.
-Motivated by this discrepancy, \citet{maeda07} proposed that the energy injection from a newly born magnetar could explain the maximum light morphology, the rapid decline and the faint luminosity of SN\,2005bf at late times.
-Since then, PTF11mnb \citep{taddia18} and SN\,2019cad \citep{gutierrez21} are two SE SNe reported to display similar light curves morphology to SN\,2005bf.
-In both cases their light curves can be modelled with a double-peaked distribution of $^{56}$Ni. \citet{gutierrez21} show that the light curves of SN\,2019cad can be equally modelled with a central distribution of $^{56}$Ni and power injection from a magnetar, which powers the second maximum.
+This was the first scenario proposed to explain the light curves of SN\,2005bf \citep{tominaga05,folatelli06}; however, it faces the difficulty of reconciling the relatively high $^{56}$Ni mass predicted with the fast decline and the faint SN luminosity at about a year after the explosion \citep[see][]{maeda07}.
+Motivated by this discrepancy, \citet{maeda07} proposed that the energy injection from a newly born magnetar could explain the maximum light morphology, the rapid decline, and the faint luminosity of SN\,2005bf at late times.
+PTF11mnb \citep{taddia18} and SN\,2019cad \citep{gutierrez21} are two SE SNe that display a similar light curve morphology to SN\,2005bf.
+In both cases their light curves can be modelled with a double-peaked distribution of $^{56}$Ni; however, \citet{gutierrez21} show that the light curves of SN\,2019cad can equally be modelled with a central distribution of $^{56}$Ni and power injection from a magnetar, which produces the second maximum.
 Another noteworthy event is SN\,2022xxf \citep{itagaki22}.
 This SN was discovered before maximum and promptly classified as a SN~Ic broad line \citep[Ic-BL;][]{balcon22}.
-It shows two prominent maxima separated by $75$\,days, the second maximum reached a slightly brighter luminosity and bluer colours, compared with the first maximum \citep{kuncarayakti23}.
-The first maximum seems to correspond to a standard SN Ic-BL event, while the second maximum has been argued to be powered by the interaction between the SN ejecta with a massive (a few $M_{\odot}$) hydrogen and helium poor circum-stellar medium \citep[CSM; see][]{kuncarayakti23}.
-This hypothesis is based on spectral features suggesting ejecta-CSM interaction and on the appearance of a conspicuous intermediate width line component ($\mathrm{FWHM} \sim 2500$\,km\,s$^{-1}$) on top of the broad emission ($\mathrm{FWHM} \sim 5000$\,km\,s$^{-1}$).
-The spectral evolution is slow and after the second maximum the light curve declines rapidly.
+It shows two prominent maxima separated by $75$\,days.
+The second maximum reached a slightly brighter luminosity and bluer colours, compared with the first maximum \citep{kuncarayakti23}.
+The first maximum appears to correspond to a standard SN Ic-BL event.
+In turn, it has been argued that the second maximum was powered by the interaction between the SN ejecta and a massive (a few $M_{\odot}$) hydrogen- and helium-poor circumstellar medium \citep[CSM; see][]{kuncarayakti23}.
+This hypothesis is based on spectral features suggesting ejecta-CSM interaction and on the appearance of a conspicuous intermediate-width line component ($\mathrm{FWHM} \sim 2500$\,km\,s$^{-1}$) on top of the broad emission ($\mathrm{FWHM} \sim 5000$\,km\,s$^{-1}$).
+The spectral evolution is slow, and after the second maximum the light curve declines rapidly.
+The hypothesis proposed by \citet{kuncarayakti23} requires further investigation to confirm such a massive hydrogen- and helium-poor CSM.